Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

 > KMS = AWS manages the encryption keys for us

 * Fully integrated with IAM for authorization
+* Create and managed `symmetric` and `asymmetric` encryption keys
+* The **KMS keys** are protected by hardware security modules (HSMs)
 * Easy way to control access to your data
 * Able to audit KMS Key usage using CloudTrail
 * Seamlessly integrated into most AWS services (EBS, S3, RDS, SSM…)

+!!! danger

-* Never ever store your secrets in plaintext, especially in your code!
+    Never ever store your secrets in plaintext, especially in your code!

-    * KMS Key Encryption also available through API calls (SDK, CLI)
-    * Encrypted secrets can be stored in the code / environment variables
+    KMS Key Encryption also available through API calls (SDK, CLI) Encrypted secrets can be stored in the code / environment variables

 * Encryption Opt-in:
     * EBS volumes: encrypt volumes